-But the breezy time has come for the IT companies to manage their data, store and transfer information.
+But the breezy time has come for the IT companies to manage their data and store and transfer information.
 It is because Google has announced its partnership with NetApp, including the private preview of NetApp Cloud Volumes for Google Cloud Platform (GCP).
-With the help of NetApp Cloud Volumes, the Google users will get a fully-managed, cloud-native file storage service integrated with GCP.
-In the recent times, NetApp not only tied up the venture with Google but also similar deals were made with Microsoft Azure and Amazon Web Services.
+With the help of NetApp Cloud Volumes, Google users will get a fully-managed, cloud-native file storage service integrated with GCP.
+In recent times, NetApp not only tied up the venture with Google but also similar deals were made with Microsoft Azure and Amazon Web Services.

 In order to run new and existing workloads, NetApp Cloud Volumes for Google Cloud Platform has been designed to make work easier for both the companies’ joint customer.

 So everything has got easy now, from application scalability to the increase in developer productivity.
 Now the companies will benefit in many ways while migrating their workloads to the cloud and managing cloud-native file storage services.

 - NetApp’s robust management features in the cloud – the users will be able to sync datasets automatically, take snapshots of their data, and create full copies of their datasets in a very limited time.

 - Tight integration with GCP for a seamless experience helps to manage Cloud Volumes in the cloud console with integrated GCP billing and support.

 - High-performance storage – NetApp is the penultimate manager in powering EDA workflows, scientific computing, and SaaS applications where file storage requirements are critical.
 Users can now access these NetApp file services with GCP.